Skip to main content

 Size bucketingPower-of-two in transient allocatorCustom bin sizes

 Our MVP allocates fresh each frame.
-Production engines pool across frames — once a heap is allocated, it persists and gets reused.
-UE5’s FRDGTransientResourceAllocator tracks peak usage over several frames and only grows the pool when needed.
+Production engines pool across frames: once a heap is allocated, it persists and gets reused.
+UE5’s transient allocator (controlled via r.RDG.TransientAllocator) tracks peak usage over several frames and only grows the pool when needed.
+Frostbite described the same pattern at GDC 2017: heaps survive across frames, the allocator remembers the high-water mark, and unused blocks are released only after several frames of lower demand, avoiding the alloc/free churn that would otherwise dominate the CPU cost of transient resources.
 This amortizes allocation cost to near zero in steady state.

 #